nextcloud/news/issue_template.md

 ```

-# Contents of Browser Error Console
+## Contents of Browser Error Console
-Read http://ggnome.com/wiki/Using_The_Browser_Error_Console if you are unsure
+Read http://ggnome.com/wiki/Using_The_Browser_Error_Console if you are unsure what to put here

 ```